LLNL/RAJA/docs/sphinx/dev_guide/build_configurations.rst

 as an alternative to the 'ctest' command used above.

-It is also possible to use the configuration with the RAJA Gitlab CI script outside of the Gitlab environment:
+It is also possible to use the configuration with the RAJA GitLab CI script outside of the GitLab environment:

 .. code-block:: bash